haworku/HiOS/README.md

 -----------------------------------------------------
 ## MY LEARNING REDUX NOTES
-*Based on egghead.io videos as well as redux.js.org docs*
+*Based on egghead.io videos and redux.js.org docs, otherwise source quoted directly*

 ### Purpose of Redux
 1. Keep track of the current state of an application in a single JS object.